 Mentorships can be a great way for workers to not only learn specific skills involved in leading a team and running operations, but also develop personal skills needed to be successful managers, such as problem-solving, time management, communication, negotiation, and conflict resolution.

 Give Workers the Chance to Move Around the Company to Try New Things

 On top of specific educational opportunities like those mentioned above, employees can also develop into leaders when they have the chance to move around a company and continually try new things.
 When people work in different jobs, departments, offices, and even worldwide company locations, they get to learn how systems work inside and out, and won’t become stagnant.

 Do what you can to rotate the staff members you wish to develop through multiple job titles and divisions over the years, as well as, whenever possible, different markets around the world where the organization has offices and/or sales teams.

 When employees see things from this kind of broader perspective, they can wrap their heads properly around how the business works, plus identify areas in which bottlenecks are occurring or things just aren’t as optimized as they could be.
-This kind of experience helps people to understand what other workers in the company face too, and to understand the business from both a big-picture and day-to-day operational perspective.
+This kind of experience helps people to understand what other workers in the company face and understand the business from both a big-picture as well as a day-to-day operational perspective.